SOX Testing: How to Build a Well-Rounded Testing Program

 What’s the SOX Testing Process?

 While there is some variation among companies, most follow a very similar process for SOX controls testing.
-In the SOX controls testing process, there are four rounds of SOX testing:
+In a typical and optimized SOX controls testing process, there are four rounds of SOX testing: initial assessment, interim testing, year-end testing, and testing by independent auditors.
+While these are broken out into discrete phases, SOX testing and activities occur throughout the year, with many controls needing to be performed daily, weekly, monthly, or quarterly.
+Some controls are annual or biannual.

 1. Initial Assessment: